amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     This SystemVerilog code demonstrates the use of callbacks and polymorphism, where a base class defines a virtual notification function that can be overridden by a derived class.
 The example showcases how to invoke the appropriate method based on the object type, illustrating dynamic behavior and flexibility in object-oriented programming.

+#### Day-76 SV23 Assertions in System Verilog.
+    Used to validate and verify the digital circuits designs to ensure that signals and responses behave expected and according to the logic.
+A simple application in full adder circuit to check sum and carry values are correct or not.